 The United States grows around 200 unique apple varieties, with more than 100 readily available in retail stores.
 Numerous “heirloom” varieties are also grown in backyards and commercially for niche markets like you-pick farms, roadside stands, and farmers markets.

 The top 10 varieties produced in the U.S. are: Gala, Red Delicious, Granny Smith, Fuji, Honeycrisp, Golden Delicious, McIntosh, Rome, Cripps Pink/Pink Lady®, Empire

 The top 10 apple varieties sold in the U.S. are: Gala, Red Delicious, Fuji, Granny Smith, Honeycrisp, Golden Delicious, McIntosh, Cripp’s Pink/Pink Lady®, Braeburn, Jazz®.

 The United States is the world´s second-largest producer of apples behind China.
 U.S. production is followed by Poland, Italy, and France, respectively.

 Approximately one of every four fresh apples grown in the United States is exported.
-Top export markets for U.S.- grown apples in 2014/15 were: Mexico, Canada, India, Taiwan, United Arab Emirates, Hong Kong, Vietnam, Indonesia, Saudi Arabia, Thailand
+Top export markets for U.S.- grown apples in 2017/18 were: Mexico, India, Canada, Taiwan, Indonesia, Vietnam, United Arab Emirates, Hong Kong, Saudi Arabia, Dominican Republic

 The United States also imports fresh apples—predominately from the Southern Hemisphere—to keep grocery shelves stocked late season just before our fall harvest.
 Approximately five percent of fresh apples consumed in the U.S. are imported.
 The top sources of imports are Chile, Canada and New Zealand